The Upland Soul

 • Leatherman Raptor shears.
 These were a gift from a good hunting buddy and former combat medic, and I now can’t imagine being without these in the field.
 Obviously the primary intent is to aid in the application of a tourniquet, but the Raptors also have a sneaky feature — a “ring cutter” that can also double to cut snares, should my good boy have a run-in with a trapline.
 The Leatherman holster is MOLLE-compatible and sits well on the side panel of the Final Rise.

-I keep a small IFAK/med kit which was also assembled by someone who knows what they are doing.
-It’s currently in a ziplock bag in a zippered pouch in the Final Rise, but I’ll pick up a better MOLLE pouch for it, probably with a velcro tearaway.
+I also keep a small IFAK/med kit which was also assembled by someone who knows what they are doing.
+It’s currently waterproofed in a ziplock bag in a zippered pouch in the Final Rise, but I’ll pick up a better MOLLE pouch for it, likely with a velcro tearaway.

 Dog Stuff